 I figured I had exactly two days on which I could capture my images: on the morning of the full moon, or the next morning.
 Any later than that, and the moon would be too high in the sky at sunrise for the look I was after.

 Turns out I needed that second day because the morning of the full moon was completely clouded out.
 But I got lucky on the next day: not a cloud to be seen and just the bluest sky you could possibly imagine.

 I guess the storm that had gone through in the days before this had cleaned the air of dust, because the pre-dawn light illuminating the mountains was very blue, and not the warm tones one normally associates with what is known as Alpine Glow.
 If the sunrise behind me had lit up the eastern sky with an orange glow, the look of the mountains in front of me would have been very different.
 But I really like the blue tones here, while the sky is that deep, deep blue.

 I chose a spot in the Alabama Hills where I could get a view of the mountains from face on.
 I didn’t want to shoot this scene from an oblique angle with the mountains receding in the distance, so I chose a spot near a camping site on the northern end of the Alabama Hills.
 As a matter of fact, the location from which I shot this image is right off Movie Road, just across from the sign welcoming you to the Alabama Hills recreation area.

 The resolution of this image is quite amazing.
 I shot this image as a multi-row panorama using a very long telephoto lens.
 A total of 54 images were used (3 rows of 18 images each) and viewing the image at 100% on the computer allows one to count the branches on the pine trees dotting the mountain slopes.

-Limited Edition framed prints of “Moonset Over the Eastern Sierra” will be available for purchase on this site soon.
-Open Edition metal, canvas and acrylic prints are available for purchase by clicking here.
+Limited Edition framed prints of “Moonset Over the Eastern Sierra” are available for purchase on this site now.
+Open Edition metal, canvas and acrylic prints will be available for purchase soon.